SnowyMouse/invader/README.md

-Invader is written to process hyphenated parameters, first, and then parse any remaining arguments second, but you can't just change it to process the non-hyphenated arguments since "tags", "always", and "pc-custom" do not start with a hyphen but are part of a hyphenated parameter (which, again, it doesn't know this yet!).
+Invader is written to process hyphenated parameters, first, and then parse any remaining arguments second, but you can't just change it to process the non-hyphenated arguments since "tags", "always", and "gbx-custom" do not start with a hyphen but are part of a hyphenated parameter (which, again, it doesn't know this yet!).
 So, it'd have to be written to specifically read the very first argument before doing anything.
 This is certainly doable, but it's much harder